uwe-app/website/site/docs/getting-started/new-project.md

 # {{title}}

-Once you have an [installation]({{ link "/docs/installation/" }}) the quickest way to create a new project is to use the default project blueprint using the `uws` program:
+Once you have an [[docs/installation]] the quickest way to create a new project is to use the default project blueprint using the `uws` program:

 ```text
 uwe new project-name